2018-2019 Muscatine High School Orchestra Handbook

 The only excused absences are pre-arranged school conflicts and those that would be excused be the school for regular attendance records such as sever illness, bereavement, etc. Individual instances will be addressed as they occur, but should be brought to the attention of the director as soon as possible.

-For ALL absences, the following procedures must be followed.
+For ALL performance absences, the following procedures must be followed.

 Communication will be our best friend when dealing with attendance.
 The sooner you let me know about a conflict, the more I can do to help you resolve it.